spacetelescope/roman-wfi-reference-pipeline/README.md

 ## Documentation

-To get the full documentation, install the package as described above, then go to the /src/docs/ directory and run:
+To get the full documentation, install the package as described above, install sphinx, then go to the /src/docs/ directory and run:

 ```buildoutcfg
 make html